-As advocates of the One Health approach, that recognizes the interdependence of human, animal, and environmental health, Biotav’s cumulative experience enables more efficient production and utilization of immunoglobulins, shorter development times, and improved accessibility to critical immunizations.
+As advocates of the One Health approach, which recognizes the interdependence of human, animal, and environmental health, Biotav’s cumulative experience enables more efficient production and utilization of immunoglobulins, shorter development times, and improved accessibility to critical immunizations.

-Innovative attenuated live vaccine to prevent infection, with optimal safety and efficacy.
+Innovative attenuated live vaccine to prevent infection, with optimal safety and efficacy

-Treatment of glioma tumors that leverages oncolytic activity of Newcastle Disease Virus (NDV)
+Treatment of glioma tumors that leverages oncolytic activity of Newcastle Disease Virus (NDV).

 By taking two approaches to COVID-19 immunity – active and passive – Biotav is expediting protective immunity compared to other means of immunizing populations against mutating and adaptive strains of viruses.

 Based on a modified, asymptomatic version of the virus, Biotav’s live attenuated vaccine is expected to show extremely high efficacy compared to forecasts for recombinant vaccines and nucleic acid vaccines currently in development.
-For passive immunity, Biotav has developed a hyperimmune Yolk Immunoglobulins (IgY), over-the-counter mucosal spray, based on a proven approach and validated methodology.
+For passive immunity, Biotav has developed a hyperimmune Yolk Immunoglobulin (IgY), over-the-counter mucosal spray, based on a proven approach and validated methodology.
 Administered at the stage where early signs of infection are present, this revolutionary solution ensures greater accessibility to treatment and immunization.